Here we are, over 2 years since the earth shook.

 Our lives changed.

 Our community united.

 The schools in Seddon and Ward are the heart of our community.
-They are well through the process of rebuilding, so over the last year our focus has turned towards our youngest.
+The schools are well through the process of rebuilding, so our focus has now turned towards our youngest children.

 The services for our littlies have been reduced, but we are hanging in there.

 Simultaneously strengthening our community, our whanau and our services.